williamsharkey/lowhash/README.md

-# lowhash
+# _lowhash_
-Search for (readable) strings which produce low sha256 hashes.
+Join the search for magical  strings which produce the lowest sha256 hashes.

-# installation

-  If you have Windows, you can download the executable from the "releases"
+## Get on the Scoreboard

+See the current 256 lowest strings at https://lowhash.com

+## Install

+  Download a compiled executable for your system:

+  - Windows 64bit
+  - MacOS
+  - Linux

+ ##Build from Source

-  If you want to build it yourself, or are on OSX or Linux
+  If you want to build it yourself:

-  - make sure you have go installed, see [https://golang.org]
+  - you need the Go compiler, see [https://golang.org]
-  - `go get github.com/williamsharkey/lowhash`
+  - run: `go get github.com/williamsharkey/lowhash`
-  - change directory to <your go path>/scr/github.com/williamsharkey/lowhash/
+  - change directory to $GOPATH/scr/github.com/williamsharkey/lowhash/
   - `go build`
-  - now you should have produced lowhash.exe(windows) or lowhash

-## run
+## About
-  - cd to folder with lowhash
+  - lowhash loads a default sentence generator grammar unless grammar.txt is found in the current directory
   - run `lowhash` and wait for it to produce strings with low hashes
   - low hashes which are found will be automatically posted to https://lowhash.com
   - low hashes will be printed to console, so if your internet is inaccessable, so look at the console